 In December 2021, the Ontario Government introduced legislation providing workers with the “Right To Disconnect” from work with the Working for Workers Act, 2021.
-The legislation provided workers the unilateral ability to disconnect from work outside of working hours, including any digital communications channels such as emails, phone calls and smart phones.
+The legislation requires employers to have a written policy on disconnecting from work for all employees outside of working hours, including any digital communications channels such as emails, phone calls and smart phones.

 As discussed in an earlier article, there was little or no guidance provided to employers when the legislation was first introduced, leaving employers with a lot of unanswered questions.
 The Ministry of Labour has now published guidance to address some of these gaps as follows: